heatblazer/udp-tcp-daemon/README.md

     31.10.2016: added libary project for crypting files or adding checksums.
     01.11.2016: added recorder-config.xml for more complex configure.
     01.11.2016: changed the logic and connection between `recorder` and `server`.
+    02.11.2016: more WIP and concept fixes to the recorder and server.
+    02.11.2016: improved configure of the application.